igorline/slither_wiki/Detector-Documentation.md

 	}
 }
 ```
-Boolean can be used directly and do not need to be compare to `true` or `false`.
+Boolean constants can be used directly and do not need to be compare to `true` or `false`.

 ### Recommendation
 Remove the equality to the boolean constant.

-## Deprecated Standards
+## Deprecated standards
 ### Configuration
 * Check: `deprecated-standards`
 * Severity: `Informational`
 * Confidence: `High`

 ### Description
-Detect the usage of deprecated standards (as defined by SWC-111), excluding only `constant` keyword detection on functions.
+Detect the usage of deprecated standards.

 ### Exploit Scenario: